defra-design/defra-forms-mvp-prototype/app/design/Iterations/form-management/finding-forms.md

 <br>

+---

 ### Version 1

 #### Form designer existing forms list

 ![XGov find an existing form journey screenshot 1](/app/design/assets/xgov-as-is-existing-forms2.png)
-<br> *Page that shows a table used to find and open existing forms in Xgov” *
+<br> *Page that shows a table used to find and open existing forms in Xgov*

 ## What we learned